-For starters, the evolution toward IIoT enables industrial automation technologies to be deployed into new industries and places.
-For instance, in many process industries, endpoints and stations, say in an oil pipeline, have needed to be manned.
-New technologies enable more and more of these remote sites to be remotely monitored and completely human free.
-But this remote visibility comes with a price.
+The evolution toward IIoT enables industrial automation technologies to be deployed in new industries and places.
+For instance, many process industries, endpoints, and stations – such as an oil pipeline – have needed to be manned by employees.
+New technologies enable more and more of these remote sites to be monitored and completely human-free.
+But this remote visibility comes at a price.
 If the system that provides remote monitoring goes down, nobody knows what is happening.
-In the natural gas industry, this is called a “blind moment” and it’s a BIG deal.
-This situation is not limited to oil and gas pipelines.
-As factories in the semiconductor and other industries get larger and more automated, the goal is to get better productivity with fewer people.
-Always-On visibility will be a requirement to ensure that goal.
+In the natural gas industry, this is known as a “blind moment” and it’s a serious problem.

 Additionally, compliance comes into play.
-While data generated by IIoT is critical for production efficiency and productivity, in some industries this proliferation of date will require oversight and reporting.
-A good example is the food and beverage industry.
-If you’re subject to regulations, you can’t afford to lose data as it could result in expensive recalls, audits or even fines.
+While data generated by IIoT is critical for production efficiency and productivity, in some industries this proliferation of data will require oversight and reporting.
+A good example of this is compliance within the food and beverage industry.
+If your organization is subject to strict regulations, you can’t afford to lose data as it could result in expensive recalls, audits, or even fines.
 If your solution runs on hardware or software infrastructure from Stratus, data availability and integrity won’t be a concern because our servers are always on.

 Lastly, the transition to IIoT will come with implementation costs.
 Many organizations are taking their first steps toward IIoT by deploying virtualization to reduce costs and embrace digitalization to future-proof their business.
 However, the combination of the Always-On requirements with virtualization in a non-data center environment can add unneeded costs and complexity.